 The first few weeks of practice should include very basic drills that focus on fielding and throwing.
 Build infielders from the ground up and start by just focusing on the fielding.
 A good basic drill is to split up the team into two groups that will be positioned at the second base and shortstop positions.
 Rotate hitting balls to those positions as players rotate in and out.
 Make sure players are practicing good form and mechanics.
 A common mechanical flaw that may be seen early on is players not “getting down” on the ball.
 If this is the case, an even more basic drill can be used.
 Players can put their gloves away and hardballs can be replaced with a safety ball or tennis ball ( a smoother surface may be required for the tennis ball).
 Fielding balls bare handed will help develop the basic mechanics needed to properly field a ground ball because it will force players to use two hands which will help players to “get down” on the ball .
 After a few rounds of just fielding then add in the throwing.
 Position two or three players that have been identified as possible first basemen at the first base position.
 We can get into a bit later some first baseman specific skills that can be worked on during this drill.
 The infielders will now learn the proper techniques of making the throw from both short and second ( we will get to third base later as it might be a little easier to try and identify the middle infielders first).
 At this time, stress the importance of making the play before making the throw which was the significance of starting by just practicing the fielding first.

 Once players appear to be grasping the basics, range can then be added to the practice drills.
 Hit balls to the left and right of players, “in the hole”, and also make them charge “slow rollers”.
 Allow players to make throwing attempts on very difficult plays and even plays that they would probably “eat the ball” during a game.
 Challenging players in practice will help develop a better player.
 During game, situation drills, when to throw and when not to throw can be discussed.
+The creep step is essential to creating defensive range.
+Take a look how to do it below.

 After four or five practices focusing on the basic skills, it will be time to select the seven or maybe eight players who will make up the infield unit.
 This is not to say that these players won’t play other positions as well but identifying who the main infielders will be to start the season is a good idea and having more than the six required(pitcher, catcher, first base, second base, third base, and shortstop) is essential.